 In the field of food science and nutrition, fats can be good and bad for the body.
-The good ones are often the unsaturated fat in which names such as omega-3 and omega-6 fatty acids belong.
-These groups plays vital role inside the body.
-Many studies have shown the health benefits you can get from consuming foods rich with unsaturated fats.
+The good ones are often the unsaturated fat to which names such as omega-3 and omega-6 fatty acids belong.
+These groups play a vital role inside the body.
+Many studies have shown the health benefits of consuming foods rich in unsaturated fats.

 On the other hand, the bad ones called saturated fats are the ones that wreak havoc on people’s health.
-According to the American Diabetic Association, the consumption threshold for saturated fats is at 7% of the total daily calories.
-This equate to about 16 g of saturated fats.
-Being aware of the foods rich in saturated fats can help you monitor your intake.
+According to the American Diabetic Association, the consumption threshold for saturated fats is 7% of the total daily calories.
+This equates to about 16 g of saturated fats.
+Being aware of foods rich in saturated fats can help you monitor your intake.

 1. Hydrogenated Oils